Stallworth leads Kentucky with 19 points

 Mitchell's two-year MSU conference record of 24-16 (.600) marks the second-highest OVC winning percentage in school history.
 He was only the third coach in the program's history to post an overall winning record during his tenure.

 Barnhart also was impressed with Mitchell's coaching pedigree.
 He had served as an assistant coach and recruiter at Florida under Carol Ross beginning in 2000.
-He helped the Gators compile a 51-36 record, and during his first two seasons the Gators recorded a 19-9 league record en route to two NCAA Tournament appearances (2001 and 2002).
+He helped the Gators compile a 51-36 record, and during his first two seasons the Gators recorded a 19-9 league record en route to two NCAA Tournament (2001 and 2002) appearances.
 With Mitchell's help, the Gators had a program-tying 24 wins and tied the school record with 11 SEC wins in 2001.
 He stayed at Florida to serve under then-new UF Coach Carolyn Peck during the 2002-03 season.
 As the primary recruiter at UF, Mitchell brought in the nation's ninth-ranked recruiting class in 2002 and the No. 2-ranked class by All-Star Girls Report in 2003.

 The Louisville, Miss., native began his collegiate coaching career as a graduate assistant at Tennessee under Hall of Fame Coach Pat Summitt during the Lady Vols' run to the Final Four in 2000.
 UT advanced to the national championship game before losing to top-ranked Connecticut.
 The Lady Vols finished No. 2 in the national polls with a 33-4 overall record and a 13-1 mark in the SEC.